-"The annual funding process is in full swing for next year, so it's critical that constituent scientists and CCAs continue to share the value of USDA research programs and ask
+"The annual funding process is in full swing for next year, so it's critical that constituent scientists and CCAs continue to share the value of USDA research programs and ask Congress for their support," McClure said.

 "It's a great experience, valuable for sure.
 It's not only the people you meet in the House and Senate, but the people you meet the day before ... with all different backgrounds, from universities to farm managers to CCAs."